WARRANTY TERMS AND EXCLUSIONS

 Kia covers the components of the EV and Hybrid vehicles for unlimited mileage up to 36 months, and for 100,000 miles between 37 and 84 months, from the date of first registration.

 This specifically covers the following items not fitted to our standard car range:

 Electric Vehicle (EV) System

 Electric Power Control Unit (EPCU)

 Auto Transmission & Traction Motor (including housing case, clutch and all internal parts)

-Capacity Coverage of the High Voltage Battery Pack for Hybrid/Plug-in Hybrid (HEV/PHEV) and Mild Hybrid (MHEV 48v)
+Capacity Coverage of the High Voltage Battery Pack for Hybrid and Mild Hybrid (MHEV 48v)

 Capacity deterioration coverage is based on on-board diagnostic system information (DTC-Diagnostic trouble code).
-This HEV/PHEV battery capacity coverage is subject to the exclusions listed under the section “What is not covered”.
+This HEV/MHEV battery capacity coverage is subject to the exclusions listed under the section “What is not covered”.

 The Lithium-Ion Polymer Battery warranty covers a minimum capacity for a period is 84 months or 100,000 miles from the date of first registration, whichever comes first.
-This warranty covers repairs needed to return the battery capacity to at least 70% (65% for cars shipped after 01 August 2019) of the original battery capacity.
-Where possible, the original EV battery components will be repaired and will be returned to the vehicle.
-If unrepairable, the EV Battery will be replaced with either a new or remanufactured Lithium-Ion Polymer Battery.
+This warranty covers repairs needed to return the battery capacity to at least 70% of the original battery capacity.
+Where possible, the original: EV/PHEV Battery components will be repaired and will be returned to the vehicle.
+If unrepairable, the: EV/PHEV Battery will be replaced with either a new or remanufactured Lithium-Ion Polymer Battery.

 *For electric, hybrid and plug-in hybrid vehicles please refer to the “EV and Hybrid Vehicles” section of this page